saadmohiuddin/DBMS_Project/README.md

 mysql> CREATE DATABASE facerecognition;
 mysql> USE facerecognition;

-# import from sql file
+# import from sql file (try using the full name (including path), if this command does not work this way)
 mysql> source facerecognition.sql
 ```
 #### 2.3 Add course notes files